floresacton/big-foc/README.md

 #### Shunt Resistors
  - Should be around or slightly below rds_on of FETs
- - Good to have ~100mV at full current
+ - Good to have about 50-75mV at full current
+ - Select for 20V/V amplifier (INA181A1 super common & cheap)
+ - <=50ppm for 100C temp rise scenario
  - Need amplifier right next to shunt
+ - Need center VREF amp for negative and positive current
+ - Need to choose settling time to 1% better than 95% duty cycle (bootstrap is limiting factor)

 #### Magnetic Sensing
 - Hall-effect sensing built in packages